CrossLangNV/DGFISMA_term_extraction/user_scripts/README.md

 ```

-We want to label the term `annual contribution` with the tags B and I. All other words in the sentence should be tagged as O, for instance the term `administrative expenditures of the Board` which is not defined by this definition, should be tagged as O O O O O.
+We want to tag the term `annual contribution` with the tags B and I. All other words in the sentence should be tagged as O, for instance the term `administrative expenditures of the Board` which is not defined by this definition, should be tagged as O O O O O.

 The model used for BIO tagging is the BertForTokenClassification model ( https://github.com/huggingface/transformers ), which consists of a Bert Model with a Token classification layer on top.

 <h2> Preparation of training data </h2>